thomasgassmann/votewatch/README.md

 ## Weekly Summary
 Write here a short summary with weekly progress, including challanges and open questions.\
 We will use this to understand what your struggles and where did the weekly effort go to.

+### Week 1 (Semester Week 10)

+Meeting was held (approx. 60 minutes) discussing details of the app (i.e. visualizations) and how to split the work.

+### Week 2 (Semester Week 11)

+Milestones 1 & 2 should be completed by Friday, 1st of December, 13:00

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\